Asian and Middle Eastern Studies

 - Be aware that language courses and other courses transferred from U.S. institutions toward the major requirements are counted in the 17 credit limit.

-What are the types of OCS programs recommended by the Asian Studies department?
+What are the types of OCS programs recommended by the Asian and Middle Eastern Studies department?

 - Enroll at a study center for U.S./international students or direct enroll at an Asian University campus